databricks/spark-sql-perf/README.md

 ```
 val experiment = tpcds.runExperiment(tpcds.interactiveQueries)
+experiment.waitForFinish(60*60*10) // optional: wait for results (with timeout)
 ```

 For every experiment run (i.e. every call of `runExperiment`), Spark SQL Perf will use the timestamp of the start time to identify this experiment.
-Performance results will be stored in the sub-dir named by the timestamp in the given `resultsLocation` (for example `results/1429213883272`).
+Performance results will be stored in the sub-dir named by the timestamp in the given `spark.sql.perf.results` (for example `/tmp/results/timestamp=1429213883272`).
 The performance results are stored in the JSON format.

 ### Retrieve results
 While the experiment is running you can use `experiment.html` to list the status.
-Once the experiment is complete, the results will be saved to the table sqlPerformance in json.
+Once the experiment is complete, you can load the results from disk.

 ```
 // Get all experiments results.
-tpcds.createResultsTable()
+val resultTable = spark.read.json(spark.conf.get("spark.sql.perf.results"))
+resultTable.createOrReplaceTempView("sqlPerformance")
 sqlContext.table("sqlPerformance")
 // Get the result of a particular run by specifying the timestamp of that run.
 sqlContext.table("sqlPerformance").filter("timestamp = 1429132621024")
+// or
+val specificResultTable = spark.read.json(experiment.resultPath)
 ```